 The wrestling world rejoiced when the WWE Women’s Tag Team Championship was announced in December of 2018.
-Fans hoped the business would bring back the WWF Women’s Tag Team Championship, which had been abandoned over 30 years earlier.
-Alexa Bliss revealed the titles on “A Moment of Bliss” in January 2019 and said the inaugural champions will be awarded at Elimination Chamber in February.
+Fans believed the WWF will revive the Women’s Tag Team Championship, which was discontinued 30 years ago.
+Alexa Bliss announced the titles on “A Moment of Bliss” in January and said the first champions will be crowned at Elimination Chamber in February.

 Six teams were involved in the Elimination Chamber match.
 Nia Jax & Tamina, Liv Morgan & Sarah Logan, and Bayley & Sasha Banks represented Monday Night Raw in the match.
 The Smackdown teams consisted of Mandy Rose & Sonya Deville, The IIconics, and Carmella & Naomi.
 The WWE Women’s Tag Team Title will be defended on Raw, Smackdown, and NXT, making it the only cross-brand championship.
 Sonya Deville tapped out the Bank Statement from Sasha Banks and Bayley.
 Sasha and Bayley seemed like the ideal inaugural champions.
 Best friends and were not randomly put together as a tag team, it felt as though the Boss n’ Hug Connection would be a prominent feature of the tag team division for a long time.
 Unfortunately, that wasn’t the case.